MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/financial-models.md

 ## Cost Deltas

 Cost Deltas are the amount of increase or decrease that will come as a result of the transformation.
 There are a number of independent variables that can impact cost deltas.
 Earnings are largely based on hard costs like Capital Expense Reductions, Cost Avoidance, Operational Cost Reductions, and Depreciation Reductions.
+The following sections are examples of Cost Deltas to be considered.

 ### Depreciation Reductions or Acceleration